AlbanSagouis/mobsim_app/README.md

 * **total number of individuals**,
 * **total number of species**,
-* the coefficient of variation in the species-abundance distribution that determines the **eveness of the abundances**,
+* the coefficient of variation in the species-abundance distribution that determines the **evenness of the abundances**,
 * **spatial aggregation of species**.

 The tool